maharjunm/oolio-daily-cravings/README.md

 # OOLIO DAILY CRAVINGS App
 This is a modern web application built with `React` and `Vite`, designed to showcase a simple e-commerce flow for ordering food/desserts.
 It integrates with a separate Express.js backend to manage product listings and order processing.

-## Features
-### Product Listing:
+### Features
-View a list of available products (e.g., desserts, food items).
+* Product Listing: View a list of available products (e.g., desserts, food items).

-### Add to Cart:
-Add products to your shopping cart.
+* Add to Cart: Add products to your shopping cart.

-### Quantity Management:
+* Quantity Management:
 Increase or decrease the quantity of items in the cart.

-### Remove from Cart:
-Remove items from the cart entirely.
+* Remove from Cart: Remove items from the cart entirely.

-### Coupon Application:
-  Apply discount codes (e.g., `HAPPYHOURS`, `BUYGETONE`) for special offers.
+* Coupon Application: Apply discount codes (e.g., `HAPPYHOURS`, `BUYGETONE`) for special offers.

-### Order Placement:
-  Confirm your order, which then communicates with the backend.
+* Order Placement: Confirm your order, which then communicates with the backend.

-### Responsive Design:
-Adapts to different screen sizes.
+* Responsive Design: Adapts to different screen sizes.

-### Global Loading Indicator:
-  Provides visual feedback during API calls.
+* Global Loading Indicator: Provides visual feedback during API calls.

-### MobX State Management:
-  Efficiently manages application state.
+* MobX State Management: Efficiently manages application state.

-# Technologies Used
+## Technologies Used
-## Frontend
-### React:
+### Frontend
-A JavaScript library for building user interfaces.
+* React: A JavaScript library for building user interfaces.

-### TypeScript:
-  A superset of JavaScript that adds static typing.
+* TypeScript: A superset of JavaScript that adds static typing.

-### MobX:
-  A battle-tested library for reactive state management.
+* MobX: A battle-tested library for reactive state management.

-### mobx-react / mobx-react-lite:
-  Bindings for MobX with React.

-### styled-components:
-  For writing CSS in JavaScript.
+* styled-components: For writing CSS in JavaScript.

-### Axios:
-  Promise-based HTTP client for the browser and Node.js.
+* Axios: Promise-based HTTP client for the browser and Node.js.

-### React Testing Library:
-  For writing maintainable and robust UI tests.
+* React Testing Library: For writing maintainable and robust UI tests.

-### Jest:
-  A JavaScript Testing Framework.
+* Jest: A JavaScript Testing Framework.

-## Backend (Express.js API)
+### Backend (Express.js API)
-### Node.js:
-  JavaScript runtime.
+* Node.js: JavaScript runtime.

-### Express.js:
-  Fast, unopinionated, minimalist web framework for Node.js.
+* Express.js: Fast, unopinionated, minimalist web framework for Node.js.

-### TypeScript:
-  For type-safe backend development.
+* TypeScript: For type-safe backend development.

-### CORS:
-  Middleware for enabling Cross-Origin Resource Sharing.
+* CORS: Middleware for enabling Cross-Origin Resource Sharing.

-### Axios:
-  Used by the backend to call external APIs (e.g., for product data).
+* Axios: Used by the backend to call external APIs (e.g., for product data).

 ## Getting Started
 Follow these steps to get the application running on your local machine.